peesock/dotfiles/.local/bin/README.md

 # basicrop
-image cropping script.
+Image cropping script.

-dependencies:
+Dependencies:
 - feh
 - hacksaw/grim
 - sxhkd
 - graphicsmagick
 - bc

-hacksaw and graphicsmagick are easily replacable by slop and imagemagick.

-despite using an X hotkey daemon, it does actually work through Xwayland because the image viewer feh is also xwayland, so pressing keys on the feh window will also be registered by sxhkd.
+Despite using an X hotkey daemon, it does actually work through Xwayland because the image viewer feh is also xwayland, so pressing keys on the feh window will also be registered by sxhkd.

 ## usage
-`basicrop infile outfile` if outfile isn't specified, infile will always be overwritten.
+`basicrop infile [outfile]` if outfile isn't specified, infile always be overwritten.
 - 'c' to crop
 - 'u' to undo
 - 'A' to toggle anti-aliasing